BRPA’s Fall Meeting

 BRPA meetings are open to members, tourism and local government leaders, and stakeholders in the community.
 The meetings are a fun way to network with other business leaders, get valuable marketing information, stay informed on Parkway and regional matters, and keep up to date with BRPA membership benefits.

-BRPA meetings span two days, with members receiving free and discounted entry into area attractions and lodging.
-We typically attend a group outing the afternoon of the day prior to the Board & Member meeting, sometimes a hike or visit to an NPS site, and then have drinks and dinner together.
+BRPA meetings usually span two days, with members receiving free or discounted entry into area attractions and lodging.
+We typically attend a group outing the afternoon of the day prior to the meeting, sometimes a hike or visit to an NPS site, and then have drinks and dinner together.
 Everyone attending who chooses to stay overnight gets BRPA’s discounted lodging rate, which often includes breakfast as a group the next morning.

 The Board & Membership meeting follows breakfast, with BRPA organizational business discussions, updates from Parkway Partner organizations, NPS updates from Rangers and the Parkway Superintendent, and presentations on tourism topics from BRPA members.
 If you are a current BRPA Member interested in hosting a future BRPA meeting, please get in touch.